Anthony Waters: Buffalo Bills

 Waters signed as a practice squad member of the Buffalo Bills on October 14, 2009.

-New Orleans Saints (2nd time)
+New Orleans Saints (second stint)

 After spending eight weeks on the Bills' practice squad, Waters returned to the Saints when they signed him to their active roster on December 9, 2009.
 He was not re-signed following the 2010 season and became a free agent.